 racial and ethnic groups, as well as women, in science, technology, engineering, and math (STEM) fields

 (NIH 2015 report, Measuring DEI 2016, (1)).
-Organization climate and culture that supports inclusion of
+Organizational climate and culture that supports inclusion of

 all individuals is essential to support the retention of historically underrepresented minorities (HURM) in

-the U.S., as well as non-Caucasian individuals, and women in STEM fields (Schneider, 2013).
-Inclusive
+the U.S., as well as non-Caucasian individuals, and women in STEM fields (Schneider, 2013), but is not possible with out supporting

-organizational culture will not suffice in retaining HURM, non-Caucasian individuals, and women without 11 organization policy changes that support their values and goals (2).
+11 organization policy changes(2).

 A long-standing issue within STEM fields, specifically within academia, has been a lack of diverse